New examples of G$_2$-structures with divergence-free torsion: G2 -structures over the Lie algebras g A, B, C

 and define a bilinear, anticommutative product $[\cdot, \cdot]: \mathfrak{g}_{A,B,C} \times \mathfrak{g}_{A,B,C} \to \mathfrak{g}_{A,B,C}$ by setting $[\mathfrak{a}, \mathfrak{a}] = 0$, $[\mathfrak{n}, \mathfrak{n}] = 0$, and

 for all $v \in \mathfrak{n}$, so as to make $(\mathfrak{g}_{A,B,C}, [\cdot, \cdot])$ a real $7$-dimensional Lie algebra.

-These algebras were first defined in \cite{KL}, and they constitute a generalization of almost abelian Lie algebras.
+These algebras were first defined in \cite[Section 4]{KL}, and they constitute a sort-of generalization of almost abelian Lie algebras.
 Note that the Jacobi condition is actually equivalent to the fact that $A$, $B$, $C$ are pairwise-commuting.
 By definition, $\mathfrak{a} = \Span \{e_1, e_2, e_7 \}$ is an abelian subalgebra and $\mathfrak{n} = \Span \{e_3, e_4, e_5, e_6 \}$ is an abelian ideal of $\mathfrak{g}_{A,B,C}$; furthermore, it is readily verified that $\mathfrak{n}$ is the nilradical of $\mathfrak{g}_{A,B,C}$ only if no linear combination of $A$, $B$, $C$ is a nilpotent matrix.
-For all choices of $A$, $B$, $C$ we have that $\mathfrak{g}_{A,B,C}$ is a solvable Lie algebra and, as a consequence of tracelessness, that $\mathfrak{g}_{A,B,C}$ is unimodular.
-These last two facts are exploited in \cite{KL} to determine equivalence classes among left-invariant $\mathrm{G}_2$-structures defined on Lie groups whose Lie algebra is isomorphic to $\mathfrak{g}_{A,B,C}$, and we will use this result to establish that there are many non-equivalent examples of $\mathrm{G}_2$-structures with divergence-free full torsion tensor defined on $\mathfrak{g}_{A,B,C}$, or equivalently, left-invariant $\mathrm{G}_2$-structures with divergence-free full torsion tensor defined on the simply connected Lie group $G_{A,B,C}$ such that its Lie algebra equals $\mathfrak{g}_{A,B,C}$.

-Under the further restriction that $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are linearly independent and that they simultaneously diagonalize over $\mathbb{R}$, in which case we call the triple \textit{compatible}, all Lie algebras $\mathfrak{g}_{A,B,C}$ are isomorphic to each other, and the corresponding Lie groups $G_{A,B,C}$ are isomorphic to $G_J$, the only completely solvable unimodular Lie group in the classification appearing in \cite{LN}.
-More on this topic as well as their relation to $\mathrm{G}_2$-structures can be found in \cite{KL}.
-We will not be dealing with compatible triples in the rest of this article.
+For all choices of $A$, $B$, $C$ we have that $\mathfrak{g}_{A,B,C}$ is a completely solvable Lie algebra and, as a consequence of tracelessness, that $\mathfrak{g}_{A,B,C}$ is unimodular.
+Under the further restriction that $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are linearly independent and that they simultaneously diagonalize over $\mathbb{R}$, in which case we call the triple \textit{compatible}, all Lie algebras $\mathfrak{g}_{A,B,C}$ are isomorphic to each other, and the corresponding simply connected Lie groups $G_{A,B,C}$ are isomorphic to $G_J$, the only completely solvable unimodular Lie group in the classification appearing in \cite{LN}.
+We refer to \cite[Section 4]{KL} for more details on this topic.
+We will not be dealing with compatible triples in this article except for a brief remark in Section \ref{skew case}.

 We consider over $\mathfrak{g}_{A,B,C}$ the $\mathrm{G}_2$-structure defined with respect to the basis $\{e_1, \pts, e_7\}$ as

 which, as we know, induces an inner product $\langle \cdot, \cdot \rangle$ and a volume form $\vol$ on $\mathfrak{g}_{A,B,C}$ according to